 run a webinar (usually someone presenting a seminar of a topic, followed by questions)

 record a session in advance, then watch it as a group to get feedback

-Work out how long the event or activity will take.
+Work out how long the activity will take.

 Plan what you want to cover within that time and allocate rough timings.

 You can live stream or pre-record for free on your device using:

 You need to register for these services but your guests won’t need to.
 Or you can record live videos and get live comments from people in your network using: